Chemring to sell European munitions business for 167.8 million euros

 British defence contractor Chemring Group Plc (CHG.L) said it would sell its European munitions business to France's state-owned Nexter Systems SA for up to 167.8 million euros (138 million pounds) to focus on its core defence technology business.

+Shares in the company, which slipped out of the FTSE-250 Midcap Index last year, rose nearly 5 percent in early trade on Thursday.

-Chemring, whose profit has been hit by budgetary cuts in the United States, has been selling its non-core businesses since last year and pushing into non-NATO markets.
+The defence contractor has been selling its non-core businesses since last year to reduce dependence on U.S. and European markets and pushing into non-NATO markets.

-Chief Executive Mark Papworth told Reuters on Thursday that the company is targeting India and Brazil for expansion of its highest margin business, Sensors & Electronics.

-The division makes detection systems for IEDs, chemical and biological threats, detonators and interception equipment.

-The United States accounted for 45 percent of revenue in the year ended October 31, while Europe and the UK together brought in 27 percent.

-Chemring's defence technology business would now have three divisions, Sensors & Electronics, Countermeasures and Energetic Systems.
-The company said it would merge the remaining pyrotechnics and munitions products business with its Energetic Systems division.
+The sale of the munitions business — Mecar and Simmel — would help Chemring focus on its defence technology business that will include Sensors & Electronics, Countermeasures and Energetic Systems.

-The company, which also makes ejector seats for fighter jets and decoy flares used to counter heat-seeking missiles, said the sale of the business, Mecar and Simmel, is unlikely to lead to further reduction in order volumes.
+The company, which makes ejector seats for fighter jets and decoy flares used to counter heat-seeking missiles, said it would use part of the sale proceeds to repay debt.

-The pyrotechnics and munitions division accounted for 32 percent of total revenue in 2013.

-Chemring said it would use the expected cash proceeds of 131.4 million pounds to reduce debt by 120.4 million pounds to 128.3 million pounds.

 "This (reducing debt) is positive, in our opinion, as it reduces balance sheet risk and provides management with flexibility to address tough defence end markets," analysts at Investec Securities wrote in a note.